distbit0/distbit.xyz/_posts/2023-06-15-use-of-zettelkasten-for-agent-memory.md

 - memory
 - ai
 - agents
-title: Use of Zettelkasten in agent memory
+title: Use of Zettelkasten for agent memory
 ---

-zettelkasten is potentially useful for agi idea retrieval as well as agi idea relation representation for agi memory.
+zettelkasten may be useful for agent idea retrieval and agent idea relation representation for agi memory

-The benefits of using zettelkasten for AGI memory are that:
+The benefits of using zettelkasten for agent memory are that:
 - it is human interprable
-- makes finding relevant ideas easy
+- facilitates discovery of relevant ideas
 - allows for natural language description of ideas
 - links between ideas can have meaning (semantic linking)
 - doesn't enforce rigid structure

 Problems which need to be solved:
-- how to have agi determine when to store an idea
+- how for agent to determine when to store an idea
 - how to refactor ideas, prune and make connections to allow better navigation
 - delete ideas and combine ideas
 - find relevant ideas to link to